TheresaLui/SelfHelpContent_v2/articles/microsoft.web/web-authenticationandauthorization-custom-code-sites.md

 # authentication and authorization/Authentication through custom code

 **Note:**<br>
-If you have questions related to Authentication using Azure Active Directory Code libraries, please consider going back to the previous screen and selecting "**Azure Active Directory App Integration and Development**" as your service to get better solution recommendations and faster access to an appropriate support resource.  <br>
+If you have questions related to Authentication using Azure Active Directory Code libraries, please consider going back to the previous screen and selecting **Azure Active Directory App Integration and Development** as your service to get better solution recommendations and faster access to an appropriate support resource.  <br>

 Below you will find help and links for the most common problems when building Azure Active Directory apps.
 We highly recommend you check Stackoverflow for [issues building Azure Active Directory apps](https://stackoverflow.com/questions/tagged/azure-active-directory), the answer to your question may already be available.
 If you can't find an answer to your question, post a [question on StackOverflow with the tag](https://stackoverflow.com/questions/ask):  **azure-active-directory**.